erudinsky/Azure-Bicep-Workshop/Workshop/4-Prepare-database.md

-## Lab 4 - PSQL configuration and the rest of infra deployment
+# Lab 4 - PSQL configuration and the rest of infra deployment

 In this lab we will look into database.
 We will also deploy the rest of infra for our app since there are dependencies between resources and it's a great oportunity to learn how to work with outputs and references.

+---

+## Objectives

+1. Learn how to set up PostgreSQL for development and production environments.
+2. Understand how to use Docker to run PostgreSQL locally.
+3. Deploy full stack infrastructure using Azure Bicep templates.
+4. Seed and validate data in the database.
+5. Explore backup and restore operations for PostgreSQL.

+---

+## Key Learnings

+- Running PostgreSQL locally using Docker.
+- Creating and managing databases and tables using SQL commands.
+- Deploying Azure resources using Bicep templates.
+- Configuring database parameters and firewall rules.
+- Performing backup and restore operations for PostgreSQL.

+---

 ## Task 4.1: PosgreSQL for development (optionally)